OpenArCloud/oscp-spatial-service-discovery/README.md

 ## Search Logic

-The query API expects a client to provide a hexagonal coverage area by using an [H3 index](https://eng.uber.com/h3/) at precision level 8.
+The query API expects a client to provide a hexagonal coverage area by using an [H3 index](https://eng.uber.com/h3/) ex. precision level 8.
 This avoids exposing the client's specific location.
 The service then performs a wider scale query at a configurable radius (default: 5km) to the p2p OpenStreetMap backend and returns any coverage polygons that intersect with the client provided H3 hexagon.

 ![Search image](images/search.png?raw=true)